208cai5099/Data-Analysis-Projects-in-Python/README.md

 I visualized the collision frequency of vehicles across zip codes, time of day, and time of year.
 I also created a random forest model to predict the number of casualities based on multiple factors, but it turned out it was not a suitable model for this context.
 Simple statistics, such as mode or average, was better for this problem.

+Citation of data:
+NYC OpenData.
+(9/27/2022).
+"Motor Vehicle Collisions - Crashes".
+Available at https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95
+Note that the dataset updates on a daily basis.
+The dataset used for this analysis was downloaded on 9/27/2022.

 9/28/22
 I uploaded the analysis in Jupyter Notebook.